 M. Lee, S. Sohn, S. Moon, S. Yoon, M. Kapadia, V. Pavlovic, “MUSE-VAE: Multi-Scale VAE for Environment-Aware Long Term Trajectory Prediction,” IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR), New Orleans, USA, 2022.

 S. Sohn, H. Zhou, S. Moon, S. Yoon, V. Pavlovic, M. Kapadia, “Laying the Foundations of Deep Long-Term Crowd Flow Prediction,” The 16th European Conference on Computer Vision (ECCV), 2020.

 K. Hu, S. Yoon, V. Pavlovic, P. Faloutsos, and M. Kapadia, “PredictingCrowd Egress and Environment Relationships to Support Building Design Optimization,” Computers & Graphics, Vol. 88, Pages 83-96, 2020.

-G. Qiao, S. Yoon, M. Kapadia, and V. Pavlovic, “The Role of Data-driven Priors in Multi-agent Crowd Trajectory Estimation,” The 32nd AAAI Conference on Artificial Intelligence (AAAI), New Orleans, Louisiana, USA, 2018.
+G. Qiao, S. Yoon, M. Kapadia, and V. Pavlovic, “The Role of Data-driven Priors in Multi-agent Crowd Trajectory Estimation,” The 32nd AAAI Conference on Artificial Intelligence (AAAI), New Orleans, USA, 2018.